A Hygienists’ Overview of Obstructive Sleep Apnea and Inspire Upper Airway Stimulation Therapy

 © Rafael Ben-Ari / Adobe Stock

 Many people do not make the correlation between sleep apnea and dentistry, and it is overlooked or goes unmentioned in the dental setting.
-However, I like to look outside of the box and focus on any medical factors that my career can and does encompass.
+However, I like to look outside the box and focus on any medical factors my career can and does encompass.
 Due to the frequency that dental professionals essentially stare down patients’ throats, I find the path to a diagnosis of sleep apnea can most certainly begin at a routine dental appointment.

 Recently, a patient shared about a procedure to control his sleep apnea.
 This was the first time I had heard of this particular treatment, and I took it upon myself to look further into the procedure.